confluentinc/examples/multiregion/docs/multiregion.rst

    |C3 cluster navigation|

+   You will notice 2 clusters, "mrc" which is the multiregion cluster and "metrics" which is a dedicated metrics cluster that runs Control Center.
+By hosting Control Center on its own Kafka cluster, it is independent of the availability of the production cluster it is monitoring.
+We will be working on topics within the "mrc" cluster for the remainder of this tutorial.
 Click on the "mrc" cluster, then make your way to the "Topics" section.

    |C3 topics overview|